Current and Professional Functions:

 Stephen is currently a doctoral student at the Institute of Health Policy, Management and Evaluation in health services research, specializing in health technology assessment.
 Stephen completed his undergraduate degree and Master of Biotechnology degree at the University of Toronto.
 In his Master’s training, he was involved in research examining the effect of biomarker use in oncology and clinical trial success rates.
 Prior to starting his doctoral studies, Stephen spent several years in the pharmaceutical industry in R&D operations, vaccine manufacturing operations, and business development.
 He has training in project management, biostatistics, economic evaluation methods, systematic reviews, decision analytic modeling, and health services research using administrative data.

 Research Interests and Expertise

-- Cost-effectiveness analysis of treatment and preventative strategies for Lyme disease in Ontario, Canada
+• Cost-effectiveness analysis of potential vaccine for Lyme disease in Ontario, Canada